Bruno Aguiar (Portuguese footballer)

 Bruno João Morais Aguiar (born 24 February 1981) is a Portuguese former footballer who played as a central midfielder.

-After an unsuccessful spell with Benfica, although he contributed to the team's first Primeira Liga title in over one decade, he left the club in 2005, going on to play professionally in Scotland and Cyprus.
+After an unsuccessful spell with Benfica, although he contributed to the team's first Primeira Liga title in over a decade, he left the club in 2005, going on to play professionally in Scotland and Cyprus.

 Club career

 Benfica

 Born in Lisbon, Aguiar grew in local S.L.
 Benfica's youth system, but spent the vast majority of his spell as a senior with their reserves.
 Additionally, he also served two loans, at Gil Vicente FC – six months – and F.C.
 Alverca, helping the former farm team return to the Primeira Liga in the second of his two full seasons, after which he returned to his alma mater.

 Under Giovanni Trapattoni, hired for the 2004–05 campaign, Aguiar would make all of his appearances for Benfica's main squad, his first being a UEFA Champions League third qualifying round against R.S.C.
 Anderlecht on 10 August 2004 (1–0 home win, 1–3 aggregate loss).
 He also contributed with 19 matches (840 minutes) as they won the domestic league for the first time since 1994; after the Italian was replaced by Ronald Koeman, however, he fell out of favour and was released from contract.